A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

 \subsection{Sampling resolution of WP4 in the time-frequency plane}

 In view of (\ref{eq:77ghjghjghj}) and the change of variable from scale to frequency, $\k=\frac{\w_0}{\b}$, it is evident that the WP4 method partitions uniformly in frequency.
 This shows that the underlying resolution of the method is a regular $N\times N$ grid in the time-frequency plane.
+In this subsection we compare WP4 to standard discrete wavelet methods, and investigate the merits of WP4 from a signal processing point of view.
+To make the ideas concrete, we take as a toy test case the phase vocoder method.